-- (5) Petitions for judicial determination.
+(5) Petitions for judicial determination.
 Petitions for judicial determination are filed by the Department of Human Services with the Juvenile Court Clerk's Office.
 The Clerk's Office schedules an initial review and assigns a judicial officer as judge/referee of the case.
-All subsequent hearings shall be set by the judge of the case either upon the court's own motion, upon motion of the child(ren) or parent(s), or, if requested, by the Department of Human Services pursuant to ORS 418.312. - (6) Motions or other specially set matters.
-Any motion or other matter for which oral argument is requested must include in the caption of the motion that request ("Oral Argument Requested") and, if the matter is a dependency case, the next scheduled hearing date (Next Scheduled Hearing Date:). - (a) Dependency case: If the requesting party believes that the time allotted for the next hearing is not sufficient to accommodate argument on the motion, the requesting party shall contact the staff of the Judge/Referee of the case to schedule additional hearing time after consulting with the other parties on their availability.
+All subsequent hearings shall be set by the judge of the case either upon the court's own motion, upon motion of the child(ren) or parent(s), or, if requested, by the Department of Human Services pursuant to ORS 418.312.

+(6) Motions or other specially set matters.
+Any motion or other matter for which oral argument is requested must include in the caption of the motion that request ("Oral Argument Requested") and, if the matter is a dependency case, the next scheduled hearing date (Next Scheduled Hearing Date: ).

+- (a) Dependency case: If the requesting party believes that the time allotted for the next hearing is not sufficient to accommodate argument on the motion, the requesting party shall contact the staff of the Judge/Referee of the case to schedule additional hearing time after consulting with the other parties on their availability.
 The date and time of the additional hearing time shall be included in the caption of the Motion that is served on the parties ("Motion Scheduled for ").
 Alternatively, the Judge/Referee of the Case, on his or her receipt of the motion, may conclude that the next scheduled hearing date is insufficient to accommodate argument of the motion.
-In this situation, the staff of that Judge/Referee will notify the moving party of that party's obligation to coordinate scheduling of a motion hearing and serve notice of that hearing. - (7) Unless stipulated, or compelling cause is found, motions to terminate wardship in a dependency matter shall be filed and served at least 14 days before hearing on the motion.
+In this situation, the staff of that Judge/Referee will notify the moving party of that party's obligation to coordinate scheduling of a motion hearing and serve notice of that hearing. - (b) Delinquency case: If there is a Judge/Referee of the Case, the requesting party shall contact the staff of that judicial officer regarding scheduling (and whether the Judge/Referee of the Case should hear the motion) and include in the caption of the motion that is served on the parties the date and time of the motion hearing ("Motion Scheduled for ").
+If there is no Judge/Referee of the Case (or if the Judge/Referee of the Case so directs the requesting party), the requesting party shall coordinate with the parties on scheduling of a motion hearing and contact the Juvenile Clerk's office to place the matter on the Call docket for hearing.

+(7) Unless stipulated, or compelling cause is found, motions to terminate wardship in a dependency matter shall be filed and served at least 14 days before hearing on the motion.